top of page

 The turning point

-This, however, is not the end of the journey: the turning point comes with the encounter with the direct heir of Ueno Takashi Sensei, Kaminaga Shigemi Sensei.
-It is precisely from the latter that the monk Seiun is accepted into his dojo in 2004, becoming the first personal disciple of Western origin to follow Kaminaga Sensei starting from 2005.
-He will remain his student until the year of Kaminaga Sensei's death, in 2014.
+This, however, is not the end of the journey: the turning point came with the encounter with the direct heir of Ueno Takashi Sensei, Kaminaga Shigemi Sensei.
+It is precisely from the latter that the monk Seiun was accepted in his dojo in 2004, becoming, from 2005, the first personal disciple of western origin to follow Kaminaga Sensei.
+He remained his student until the year of Kaminaga Sensei's death, in 2014.

 Nio Kempo Sakushinkan Seiun Sensei